MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/troubleshoot-known-issues.md

 ## Creating a workload cluster fails with the error _A parameter cannot be found that matches parameter name 'nodePoolName'_

 On an AKS on Azure Stack HCI installation with the Windows Admin Center extension version 1.82.0, the management cluster was set up using PowerShell, and an attempt was made to deploy a workload cluster using Windows Admin Center.
-One of the machines had PowerShell module version 1.0.2 installed, and other machines had Powershell module 1.1.3 installed.
+One of the machines had PowerShell module version 1.0.2 installed, and other machines had PowerShell module 1.1.3 installed.
 The attempt to deploy the workload cluster failed with the error _A parameter cannot be found that matches parameter name 'nodePoolName'_.
 This error may have occurred because of a version mismatch.
 Starting with PowerShell version 1.1.0, the `-nodePoolName <String>` parameter was added to the [New-AksHciCluster](./reference/ps/new-akshcicluster.md) cmdlet, and by design, this parameter is now mandatory when using the Windows Admin Center extension version 1.82.0.

 To resolve this issue, do one of the following:

-1. Use Powershell to manually update the workload cluster to version 1.1.0 or later.
+- Use PowerShell to manually update the workload cluster to version 1.1.0 or later.
-2. Use Windows Admin Center to update the cluster to version 1.1.0 or to the latest PowerShell version.
+- Use Windows Admin Center to update the cluster to version 1.1.0 or to the latest PowerShell version.

-This issue does not occur if the management cluster is deployed using Windows Admin Center as it already has the latest Powershell modules installed.
+This issue does not occur if the management cluster is deployed using Windows Admin Center as it already has the latest PowerShell modules installed.

 ## When using PowerShell to upgrade, an excess number of Kubernetes configuration secrets is created on a cluster